KaTeX/KaTeX/docs/cli.md

 title: CLI
 ---

-KaTeX installed [using Node.js package managers](node.md) comes with a built-in CLI which can be used to render TeX to HTML from the command line.
+KaTeX comes with a built-in CLI which can be used to render TeX to HTML from the command line.
 By default, CLI will take the input from `stdin`.

 ```bash
 npx katex